YTruthIsOutThere/YTruth/README.md

 #### *Note this plugin does not focus on left-right bias, as the horseshoe hypothesis is bs anyway.*

+The aims are:
+Showing echochambers and opinionbubbles based on the current recommended vidoes in the feed/website, not accessing past history data.
+This means showing the factuality and editorial bias and other categories, not focussing on left-right biases.
+Showing the factuality and editorial bias and other categories of specific videos as tags or keynotes under each recommendet video for a quick overview of the contents of the video.
+Preferably these information are harvested by short AI/LLM analysis, eventhough this is probably not feasable for now.

 ## 🧭 The Plan & Philosophy